 WCAG 2.2 is the current standard used to evaluate ADA website compliance.
 The guidelines required to meet WCAG 2.2 are explained by W3.org here.
-Unless you have a degree in computer science and years of experience working in website development, you’re not likely going to be able to transition your site to meet ADA compliance requirements without the help of an experienced web development team.
+Unless you have a degree in computer science and years of experience working in website development, you’re not likely going to transition your site to meet ADA compliance requirements without the help of an experienced web development team.

-Why Do I Care about Website ADA Compliance?
+Why Do I Care About Website ADA Compliance?

 Title III of the Americans with Disability Act (ADA) requires most businesses that offer goods or services to the public to make those goods and services equally available to disabled consumers.
 The U.S. Department of Justice has stated for years that Title 111 applies to websites.
-In 2017, it appeared that the DOJ was going to prevail in their efforts to make website compliance law, but at the last moment, the Trump administration put those regulations on hold.
+In 2017, it appeared that the DOJ was going to prevail in its efforts to make website compliance law, but at the last moment, the Trump administration put those regulations on hold.

 In 2019, according to an analysis by international legal firm Seyfarth Shaw, web accessibility federal lawsuits hit record numbers, with 11,053 suits filed in federal court, an 8.8% increase from 2018.
 [Source]

-Some notable companies that have been sued for not having ADA compliant websites:
+Some notable companies that have been sued for not having ADA-compliant websites: